 Interview is the master method in assessment of personal qualities.
-It provides the broadest viewpoint to the individual and it is the best predictor of work performance.
+It provides the broadest viewpoint to the individual while being the strongest predictor of work performance.
 Job interviews are divided into unstructured and structured techniques.
-The latter focuses on the target job and uses standard questions.
+The latter focuses on the target job and uses standard sets of questions.
 Meta-analyses confirm its clear superiority in predicting work performance.
-The "Stage interview" incorporates maximally unstructured responding to structured interviewing which provides a more comprehensive picture of the individual without falling to traps of unstructured interviewing.
-Abstract of the book Job Interview (Niitamo, 1999).
+The "Stage interview" incorporates maximally unstructured responding to structured interviewing which provides a more comprehensive picture of the individual while avoiding pitfalls related to unstructured interviewing.
+See book: Job Interview (Niitamo, 1999).

 Stage interview

-The most recent meta-analysis basing extensively on the same data as the original meta-analysis (Schmidt & Hunter, 1998) and correcting its erroneously performed statistical correction shows weaker but still statistically significant predictiveness for many measures (Sackett et al., 2021).
-The most remarkable drop concerns cogntive ability tests (intelligence) having dropped from the top-one position to the fifth position.
-In contrast, having held a top-one position tied with with intelligence tests, structured interview retains its clear lead position (.42) among 11 prediction methods used in personnel selection.
-Meta-analysis shows incremental predictive validity over intelligence and personality tests (Cortina et al., 2000) indicating that interviews capture something that remains beyond the reach of intelligence and personality tests.
-Structured interviews also capture intelligence factors, a meta-analysis shows a mean correlation of .40 between interview and cognitive abilities (Roth & Huffcutt, 2013).
+A recent meta-analysis (Sackett et al., 2021) using data from the original meta-analysis on a wide set of selection methods (Schmidt & Hunter, 1998) corrects the original, erroneusly performed statistical correction.
+The results show overall decreased but still statistically significant predictive ability for many single prediction methods.
+The most dramatic decrease is evidenced in cognitive ability tests (intelligence) which drop from their original top-one position down to the fifth position.
+However, structured interviews, originally sharing a tied top position with cognitive ability, retain their clear lead position (.42) among eleven prediction methods frequently used in personnel selection.
+Another meta-analysis shows incremental predictive validity over intelligence and personality tests (Cortina et al., 2000) indicating that interviews capture something beyond the reach of intelligence and personality tests.
+Structured interviews also appear to capture intelligence factors, a meta-analysis shows a mean correlation of .40 between interview and cognitive abilities (Roth & Huffcutt, 2013).

 The following presents an extension to the basic idea originally presented in the book Job Interview (Niitamo, 1999).
-The particular technique combines the best features of free-flowing and structured interviewing.
-Namely the “Stage interview” is carried out under highly similar conditions and with the use of standard questions.
-However, the use of short, open-ended questions leads the interviewee to an unstructured, empty stage on which to perform.
-Instead of merely answering to questions, the interviewee is led to "behave" and step out as a whole behaving individual.
+The particular technique combines the best features of unstructured and structured interviewing.
+Namely, the "Stage interview" is carried out under highly similar conditions and with the use of standard sets of questions.
+However, the use of very short, open-ended questions leads the interviewee to an unstructured, empty "stage" on which to perform.
+Instead of merely answering to questions, the interviewee is led to behave and step out as a whole individual.

 Reaching for the whole person

-The interview "stage” resembles the problem solving situation where automatically available answers don't take the person to the shore but where he/she is expected to step forward as a viewing, perceiving and behaving individual.
-Short and open-ended questions simulate real world unstructuredness and the interviewee is led to express his/her idiosyncratic way of assuming an attitude, perceiving things and behaving in situations.
+The interview stage resembles a problem solving situation where automatically given answers don't take the person to the shore but where he/she is expected to step forward as a behaving, thinking and viewing individual.
+Short, open-ended questions simulate real world unstructuredness and the interviewee is led to express his/her idiosyncratic way of behaving and thinking in situations.

-Given the heavy action orientation of sales jobs in general, the “foot first" action pattern expressed in the first response is promising per se.
-Undeniably, it appears somewhat short and blunt in regard to a broader sales director's position.
-The promise of the response becomes evident when it is compared to the equally short response: “I am a car salesperson”, which has its emphasis on “being" instead of "doing".
+Knowing the heavy action, "doing" emphasis of sales jobs in general, the "foot first" action pattern expressed in the first response is promising as such.
+But, it undeniably appears somewhat short and blunt in regard to a broader sales director's position.
+The promise of the response becomes evident when it is compared to the equally short response: "I am a car salesperson", which has its emphasis on "being" instead of "doing".
 The third response is all but promising in regard to both salesperson's and sales director's jobs.
 Namely, the respondent might find it challenging to perform successfully in any ambiguous, unstructured situation calling for brisk action.

 Interview as a performing stage for personality

-Interview is a stage for observing the manifestation of personality in behavior.
-In fact, this may very well be the answer to the question intriguing researchers: what particular qualities are captured by interviews which remain out of reach for tests (Cortina et al., 2000), qualities which enable stronger predictions of behavior.
-Interviews seem to allow witnessing how eg. motives, ways of thinking and attitudes become manifested in real world situations.
-Namely, they allow to observe whether the interviewee emphasizes high quality or sizeable results in his/her interview responses?
-Whether the person perceives things through a focused or broad lens?
+Interview is a stage for observing the manifestation of personality in situations.
+In fact, this may very well be the answer to the question which intrigues researchers: what particular qualities are captured by interviews which remain out of reach for tests (Cortina et al., 2000), qualities which enable stronger predictions of behavior.
+Interviews seem to allow witnessing of how eg. motives, ways of thinking and attitudes become manifested in real world situations.
+For example, they allow to observe whether the interviewee emphasizes high quality or sizeable results in his/her interview responses?
+Or, whether the person perceives things through a focused or broad lens?
 Whether the interviewee displays curiosity toward new things or instead emphasizes predictability, control or potential problems?

-More focused stages for manifestation of personality are provided by behavioral simulations that involve reporting, presenting, negotiating and similar behaviors.
+More focused stages for manifestation of personality are provided by using behavioral simulations on reporting, presenting, negotiating etc., behaviors.
 Critical incidents (Flanagan, 1954) of real world's long-term work processes can be condensed into 8-15 minute mini-simulations.
 For example, an entire reporting process can be simulated by giving the person up to five minutes to round up and compile unstructured materials into a sensible presentation.
 Subsequently, the individual is allowed 3 minutes to deliver his/her report to a receiving audience.
-Observers pay due attention to the person's attitude toward the task given, his/her way of perceiving and compiling the unstructured materials and finally, style in delivering it to an attentive audience (lesson on mini-simulations forthcoming).
+Observers pay due attention to the person's attitude toward the task given, his/her way of perceiving the task, compiling the unstructured materials and finally, content and style in delivering the report to an attentive audience (Lesson on mini-simulations forthcoming).

 Micro situations